xebialabs/AWSWebinar/modules/xebialabs/devops-as-code/README.md

 This workshop will teach you:

-* How to start up the XL DevOps Platform locally with docker.
+* How to start up the XL DevOps Platform and Jenkins locally with docker.
 * How to install the XL CLI(alpha).
 * How to provision AWS EC2 Container Service (ECS) with Fargate using the XL Platform
 * How to deploy an application on AWS EC2 Container Service (ECS) with Fargate using XL Platform